-Eventually they made their way to Queenstown, the Town of Queens, so named because it had once briefly became its own territory, ruled simultaneously and disastrously by five queens.
+Eventually they made their way to Queenstown, the Town of Queens, so named because it had once, briefly, became its own territory, ruled simultaneously and disastrously by five queens.
+A story for another time.
 Unfortunately our adventurer was beset by illness at this stage and had to battle internal demons rather than the ones she thought she’d face from without.
-She had become a stooping, coughing, drooling beast, much like the creature Gollum although she had never seen him herself.
+She had become a stooping, coughing, drooling beast, much like the creature Gollum she’d heard tales of.
 Nevertheless, she ploughed on resolutely and that night found herself caught in a wave of giddiness and glee (no doubt the fault of the imps and faeries and their mischief rather than her own) which allowed her to spend the night dancing, laughing, singing, and stealing topiary.

 A few of the most daring travellers had therefore agreed to spend the following day jumping from a huge metal beast similar to the one that had taken them onto the glacier, although this one had wings that were completely stationary.